-On top, she’s afraid that people will expect even more from here than before because of these praises.
-They might discover that she’s just a fraud!
+Additionally, she’s afraid that people will expect even more from here than before because of these praises.
+For her, they might discover that she’s just a fraud!
 As a result, she’s uncertain to keep her actual level of performance, and she’s often reluctant to accept more difficult tasks or new responsibilities.

-We often hear about the fear of failure nowadays, but the fear of success is, for some of us, as real and destructive.
+We often hear about the fear of failure nowadays, but the fear of success is, for many of us, as real and destructive.